Jennifer Holliday (softball)

 Jennifer Kaye Holliday AM (born 18 January 1964 in Melbourne) is a softball player from Australia, who won a bronze medal at the 1996 Summer Olympics.
 She is the fastest women's softball pitcher, pitching at 123 km/h.

+Holliday was appointed a Member of the Order of Australia in the 2016 Australia Day Honours in recognition of her contribution to softball as player, coach and administrator.